laristra/flecsi/flecsi-tutorial/README.md

 system assumes three basic types of users.
-Each of the user types has their own set of responsibilities that are designed to separate concerns, and to make sure that development tasks are intuitive and acheivable by the associated user type.
+Each of the user types has their own set of responsibilities that are designed to separate concerns, and to make sure that development tasks are intuitive and achievable by the associated user type.

 The user types are: